Daddy Day Care: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 39 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Todd McCarthy from Variety called it "scarcely more amusing than spending ninety minutes in a pre K classroom" and a "comically undernourished junk food snack".

 Box office

 Despite the negative critical ratings, the film was a box office success, grossing over $160 million worldwide based on a $60 million budget.
 The film was released in the United Kingdom on July 11, 2003, and opened at No. 3, behind Charlie's Angels: Full Throttle and Bruce Almighty.
 The next two weekends, the film moved down one place, before finally ending up at No. 10 on August 1.

 Sequels

-Soon after the release of Daddy Day Care, Murphy was rumored to be involved in a sequel film, although he had not signed up for one.
+Soon after the release of Daddy Day Care, Eddie Murphy was rumored to be involved in a sequel film, although he had not signed up for one.
 A sequel was released on August 8, 2007, titled Daddy Day Camp, with Cuba Gooding Jr. replacing Murphy as Charlie Hinton and Sony once again distributing the film (this time under TriStar).
 The film was panned by critics, with a 1% rating on Rotten Tomatoes.
 It won the Razzie Award for "Worst Prequel or Sequel".
 Another sequel, Grand-Daddy Day Care, was released on February 5, 2019, by Universal Pictures Home Entertainment on direct-to-video format.
 Da'Vone McDonald portrayed Charlie Hinton, who appears as a supporting character.